 This type of approach could help make future Open Mind conferences, and HxA as an organization, more productive and impactful – both within the academy and beyond.

-Editor’s note: Stephan was invited to submit this entry following a great interview with Benjamin Boyce on the topic of Heterodox Academy and our recent Open Mind Conference.
+Editor’s note: Stephen was invited to submit this entry following a great interview with Benjamin Boyce on the topic of Heterodox Academy and our recent Open Mind Conference.
 Although not himself an “academic,” one of Stephan’s key arguments is that HxA, and the academy more broadly, fails to sufficiently engage with non-academics, or to value non-academic knowledge and perspectives.
 This, and the other points raised here, seemed important to present to our academic members and readership.

 Opinions expressed are those of the author(s).
 Publication does not imply endorsement by Heterodox Academy or any of its members.
 We welcome your comments below.
 Feel free to challenge and disagree, but please try to model the sort of respectful and constructive criticism that makes viewpoint diversity most valuable.
 Comments that include obscenity or that sound like a tirade or screed are likely to be deleted.